pohlaniacz/wysiwihyg/README.md

 - [x] Return saved form to firestore
 - [x] Move add button outside top menu
 - [x] Font is not loaded when loaded (not edited from modal)
+- [x] Upload image to storage in firebase instead of base64